xdanradu/xdanradu.github.io/_posts/2018-12-19-object-oriented-programming-concepts.markdown

 ```

+Above, besides the Car's behaviour (accelerate/decelerate) we included two constructors.
+A constructor is a public method, that has the same neame as the class and no return type, used for object's state initialization.
+We can have multiple constructors in a class.
+The only difference in the method signature being the list of input arguments.
+In our example we have a default constructor, with no input arguments, and a second constructor that takes name and speed as inputs.

 # Object

-Objects are complex variables that have state and behaviour.

-Real life objects (ex. dog, car, phone) can be modeled using software objects.
-Both of them are defined through their characteristics and behaviour.
-For example a car has a name and speed (this is the state) and can accelerate/decelerate (behaviour).
+Objects are complex variables that have a specific state and behaviour.
+For example a concrete car has a specific name and speed (this is the state) and can accelerate/decelerate (this is the behaviour).

 The characteristics of an object (like name, color, weight, etc) refer to the object's state and the methods through which the object interacts with the outside world is known as the object behaviour.
+The public methods have access to the internal object state.

-The object models (defiend in classes) can have different levels of precision (the simplified version or the starting point for a __Car__ is presented in the previous section).
+The object templates (defined in classes) can have different levels of precision.
+A simplified version for a __Car__ object is presented in the previous section.

-Each object from can hold its own values for the instance variables of that class.
+Each object holds its own values for the instance variables of that class (instance = object, see the difference between instance and class variables).
 In the __Car__ example the instance variables are __name__ and __speed__.

-An object is instantiated or created using the new operator.
+An object is instantiated/created using the __new__ operator.

-An object is initialised using the class constructor.
-Each object will specify its state using the class constructor.
+An object's state is initialised using the class __constructor__.

-The constructor is a public method that has the same name as the class and no return type (ex:__public Car(String name, int speed)__)
-allows us to initialise object's state.

 Example of object instatiation using a constructor: